amzn/amazon-payments-magento-2-plugin/flow.rst

 .. note :: In instances where the billing address is not exposed such as within the US region the shipping address will be used to populate the billing address

-The actual order flow other than this remains the same as it is in standard.
+The actual order flow other than this remains the same as it is for the standard Magento 2 checkout.

 Payment authorization
 ---------------------